rcrmaron/genesis-online/docs/index.md

 ## Example usage

-Set up and test the wrapper via:
+Set up wrapper and verify it is working correctly:

 ```python
 from genesisonline import GenesisOnline